ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_1/Transcripts/Prose/cFPIP-01LA_Physics as Information Processing  ~ Chris Fields ~ Lecture 1.m4a.sentences.csv_transcript.md

 09:14 So I hope I explain things well enough that all of the concepts will be understandable.
 If not, **Wikipedia** is actually a wonderful resource in this area for just definitions of terms.
-So if there's anything that just a term that is a trip-up, try Wikipedia.
+So if there's anything {that just a term} that is a trip-up, try Wikipedia.
 It's probably a very good source for what these terms mean.

 ### Quantum entropy from the 19th century

 09:41 So let's start.
 Our story, as I said, begins in the 19th century.

-And in the mid 19th century, lots of physicists were devoting their efforts to figuring out how to make better **steam engines**.
+And in the mid-19th century, lots of physicists were devoting their efforts to figuring out how to make better **steam engines**.
-And one question that arises when you're trying to design a steam engine is, "What happens, physically, when you add **heat** to a system at constant **temperature**?"
+And one question that arises when you're trying to design a steam engine is: "What happens, physically, when you add **heat** to a system at constant **temperature**?"
 So if you're building a steam engine, you've got a boiler, because you need to make steam.
 And as you turn up the heat to your boiler, you get more steam, but the temperature doesn't change.
 So this is a mystery.